-Karl Grubaugh, journalism teacher from Granite Bay High School and the 2008 National High School Journalism Teacher of the Year, served as the event keynote speaker.
+Karl Grubaugh, a journalism teacher from Granite Bay High School and the 2008 National High School Journalism Teacher of the Year, was the keynote speaker.
 He praised the students for their hard work and their interest in journalism.

 "What you do is real.
 What you do is relevant," Grubaugh told the students.
 "I think my students make a difference.
 I think you make a difference."

 Currently, 12 Sacramento-area schools participate in the Sacramento High School Journalism Network: